Ojaswa-Yadav/Portfolio_Optimisation-/README.md

 ## **Overview**
 This project leverages **financial data**, **machine learning**, **sentiment analysis**, and the **Black-Litterman model** to optimize a stock portfolio.
 The workflow predicts stock performance, analyzes sentiment from news data, and calculates optimal portfolio weights while balancing risk and return.

 The project integrates with **Apache Airflow** to automate the entire pipeline, making it suitable for daily execution.
-Reports are generated and stored locally or uploaded to **Google Cloud Storage**.
+Reports are generated and stored locally or uploaded to **Google Cloud Storage** for easy access.

 ---